-The applicant must identify a target number of urban and/or rural children engaged in or at risk of engaging in exploitive and/or worst forms of child labor in Sierra Leone and Liberia, who would be the direct beneficiaries of a Child Labor Education Initiative project, and the geographic areas of greatest need.
-Direct beneficiaries are children who are withdrawn or prevented from entering exploitive child labor, particularly its worst forms, by USDOLfunded projects.
-Children withdrawn from exploitive work are those children who were found working and no longer work as a result of a project intervention.
-This category also includes those children who were engaged in exploitive work and as a result of a project's intervention now work shorter hours under safer conditions.
-Children prevented from entering work are those children who are either siblings of (ex) working children or those children who are considered to be at high risk of engaging in exploitive work.
+The applicant must identify a target number of urban and/or rural children engaged in or at risk of exploitive and/ or worst forms of child labor in Pakistan who would be the direct beneficiaries of a Child Labor Education Initiative project, and the geographic areas of greatest need.
+Direct beneficiaries are children who are withdrawn or prevented from entering exploitive child labor, particularly its worst forms, by USDOL-funded projects.
+Children withdrawn from exploitive work are those children that were found working and no longer work as a result of a project intervention.
+This category also includes those children that were engaged in exploitive work and as a result of a project's intervention now work shorter hours under safer conditions.
+Children prevented from entering work are those children that are either siblings of (ex) working children or those children that are considered to be at high risk of engaging in exploitive work.
 In order to be considered withdrawn or prevented, the child must benefit from educational or training opportunities.
 This is measured by enrollment into school or training programs.
-The project's strategy must be to remove these children from, or to prevent them from entering, child labor and to provide them with educational and other services to prevent them from engaging in such exploitive and/or worst forms of child labor in the future.

-In preparing the application, in order to identify gaps, unmet needs, and opportunities that could be addressed through a USDOL Child Labor Education Initiative project, applicants must conduct a needs assessment to make a preliminary identification of the current working and educational status of the children who the applicant proposes as beneficiaries.
+The project's strategy must be to remove these children from child labor and to provide them with educational and other services to prevent them from returning to exploitive and/or worst forms of child must conduct a needs assessment to make a preliminary identification of the current working and educational status of the children that the applicant proposes as beneficiaries.
 It is expected that the information gathered during this assessment will be refined after award.
 The assessment, with data sources, must include information on the incidence and nature of exploitive child labor, particularly the worst forms, among target children, hours of work, age and sex distribution of the proposed beneficiaries, educational performance relative to other children, if available, and any research or other data that might indicate correlations between educational performance and hours of work.
 Applicants are also encouraged to propose strategies for collecting further data on exploitive child labor and children's participation in schooling in the early stages of the project's baseline data collection.